thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-04-metasploitable3-customizing-the-ubuntu-linux-version.md

 python3 -c 'import crypt; print(crypt.crypt("daddy_issues2277", crypt.mksalt(crypt.METHOD_SHA512)))'
 {% endhighlight %}

-In addition to user names, passwords and password hashes, there are other configurations in the users file.
+In addition to usernames, passwords, and password hashes, there are other configurations in the users' file.
 The `admin` setting specifies whether a user should have `sudo` access.
-This is an important choice, as modification of this can greatly hinder (or help) pentests.
-Finally, the `salary` value is used in the `payroll_app` _recipe_ which is used to display wages of specific users.
+This is an important choice, as a modification of this can greatly hinder (or help) pentests.
+Finally, the `salary` value is used in the `payroll_app` _recipe_ which is used to display the wages of specific users.
 From my experience, it is more for fun than anything else.

 ### Live Customization

 So far, we have only customized of the build process.
 It is very easy to customize some parts of the Metasploitable3 system in a live environment; for example, when running the built virtual machine in VirtualBox.
-If you are like me and are not an expert using Vagrant, Packer and Chef, this is a highly suitable solution.
+If you are like me and are not an expert using Vagrant, Packer, and Chef, this is a highly suitable solution.

 #### Changing the vagrant password

-By default, Metasploitable3 is configured with a user named: `vagrant` who is used to build the virtual machine.
+By default, Metasploitable3 is configured with a user named: `vagrant` that is used to build the virtual machine.
 To keep things simple, the password for the account is also `vagrant`.
 However, the virtual machine cannot be deployed with these default credentials, as it is too easy to break.
 I have even witnessed other vagrant builds that use the same credentials and could log in without knowing anything about the system (these were not deployed, only in testing environments... but still!).
 The `vagrant` user configuration can be changed in the build process by editing the following files:

 - `packer/http/preseed.cfg` on the following lines: